skillrepos/copilot-ext/labs.md

   http://127.0.0.1:5000/items/search?q=milk
 ```

-12. To show that the search function actually returns an item after adding, there is a script in the "scripts" directory named use-app.sh.
+12. (Optional) To show that the search function actually returns an item after adding, there is a script in the "scripts" directory named use-app.sh.
 You can open it up and look at it.
 It adds a new item, lists it, then does a search and delete.
-You can run it with the following command:
+You can run it with the command below and then see it's output.

 ```
 ../scripts/use-app.sh